Ira Thomas KingAttorney at Law

 EXPERIENCED • CREATIVE • PROFESSIONAL

 Tom King has been the owner since 1993 of a general civil trial practice in the Dallas/Ft.
 Worth and Austin/Central Texas areas with a primary focus on civil, commercial, and defense litigation.
-Tom has expanded his practice to include mediation and arbitration services in all areas of dispute, including business and family law matters.
+Tom has expanded his practice to include mediation and arbitration services in all areas of dispute, including personal injury, employment, construction, and family law matters.

-Tom is a skilled and effective trial lawyer with over three decades of experience representing a multitude of clients in a wide variety of commonly litigated areas, including personal injury, wrongful death, legal malpractice, medical malpractice, breach of contract, real estate litigation, employment disputes, and construction defects.
+Tom is a skilled and effective trial lawyer with nearly four decades of experience representing a multitude of clients in a wide variety of commonly litigated areas, including personal injury, wrongful death, legal malpractice, medical malpractice, breach of contract, real estate litigation, employment disputes, and construction defects.

 His legal representation has included such noteworthy matters as toxic mold, nursing home malpractice, fen-phen diet pills, Firestone tires, chemical plant explosions, and transfusion-transmitted HIV infection.
 He has been described online by his peers and opponents as “skilled,” “knowledgeable,” “creative,” “resourceful,” “detail oriented,” “professional,” “ethical,” and a “man of his word.”